aanand-mahajan/NEW-REPO/README.md

 <br>
 authar-aanand mahajan
 <br>
-Hi im a new student and im creat to new repo
+Hi i am new student and im creat to new repo
+HI i am silent knight this is my secend repo